 Monday: For the first 10 minutes of class, students will write about a concept provided by Dr. Mather and based on material covered the previous week (on one chapter).
 Three possible concepts will be e-mailed to the class on Friday.
 These are worth 2 marks each and there will be 10 of them (total 20).
-On April 15 there will be a broad-focused review question which will require some thought to answer and is worth a maximum of 3 bonus marks.

-After that, Dr. Mather will lecture for about 40 minutes, giving the class some background and discussion of the important ideas in the week's chapter.
+After that, Dr. Mather will lecture for about 20 minutes, giving the class some background and discussion of the important ideas in the week's chapter.
 There will be no time for details - you will have to get these from the text.